DenisDanov/Autoshow-Website/README.md

   - Users have additional options when modifying their current order:
     - They can make the same order if their current order has expired.
 This action increases the order's expiration date, making it valid for an extended period.
     - They can modify their current order to a new one, providing flexibility in managing their car orders.

+- #### Vehicle Favoriting System:

+  - The backend implements a secure API for handling requests related to favoriting vehicles, including adding vehicles to favorites, removing them, or retrieving all favorite vehicles.
+Each request requires a valid authentication token associated with the user.

+  - When a user attempts to add a vehicle to their favorites, the system checks if the vehicle is already in the favorites collection.
+If the vehicle exists, an appropriate error message is returned, indicating that the vehicle already exists in the favorites collection.
+If the vehicle doesn't exist, it is correctly added to the favorites table in the database, associated with the user who made the request.
+This ensures that all added favorite vehicles are specific to the user.

+  - Removing a favorite vehicle also involves error handling.
+The system verifies that the vehicle exists in the user's favorites collection.
+If the vehicle exists, it is removed from the collection, and a success message is returned to inform the user of the successful removal.
+If the vehicle doesn't exist, an appropriate error message is returned.

+  - When the client makes a GET request to retrieve all favorite vehicles, the backend returns a list of all favorite vehicles associated with the user.
+Each vehicle is accompanied by its ID, image, and name, facilitating the update of the website to correctly display the favorited vehicles.

 - #### Recently Viewed section
 The "Recently Viewed" section of the website is designed to showcase the cars that the user has recently viewed in the showroom.
 Here's how the logic works: